PLATFORM: Creative Musings on Mass Transit

 Us, too.
 That’s why we created PLATFORM, a series of cross-disciplinary programs created by the public for the public.
 Have an idea?
 We’ll give you a platform.

-The next PLATFORM event has been scheduled for Tuesday, June 5, 2018.
+The next PLATFORM event has been scheduled for Wednesday, June 27, 2018.
 On that evening, selected projects will be featured in an evening of simultaneous installations, displays, workshops, and performances all taking place in our museum in Downtown Brooklyn.
+You can reserve your tickets to the event here.

 We welcome submissions from all disciplines — history, science, engineering, visual and performing arts, urban studies, city planning, academic fields.
 The common denominator?
 Public transportation.